robertpuccinelli/robertpuccinelli.github.io/_pages/home.md

     title: "Placeholder 1"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
-    alt: "placeholder image 2"
     title: "Placeholder 2"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--inverse"
-  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+  - image_path: /assets/images/jeep/JeepMaintenance.jpg
-    title: "Placeholder 3"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    title: "The Jeep Page"
+    excerpt: "Given the amount of time and money that has gone into maintaining the '01 TJ, it deserved its own page."
+    url: "/jeep/"
+    btn_label: "Read More"
 ---